 Commencing on the date that the Company's securities were first listed on Nasdaq, the Company will pay and has paid its Chief Financial Officer, Christopher Wolfe, \$7,500 per month for his services prior to the initial Business Combination.
-The Company incurred \$22,500 in expenses in connection with such services during the three months ended March 31, 2021, as included in general and administrative expenses - related party on the accompanying unaudited condensed statement of operations.
-As of March 31, 2021 and December 31, 2020, the Company had \$7,500 and \$7,500 in connection with such services in accrued expenses to related parties, respectively, as included in the accompanying condensed balance sheets.
+The Company incurred \$22,500 and \$45,000 in expenses in connection with such services during the three and six months ended June 30, 2021, as included in general and administrative expenses - related party on the accompanying unaudited condensed consolidated statements of operations, respectively.
+During the three and six months ended June 30, 2020, the Company had incurred \$22,500 and \$30,000 in expenses in connection with such services, respectively.
+As of June 30, 2021 and December 31, 2020, the Company had \$7,500 and \$7,500 in connection with such services in accrued expenses to related parties, respectively, as included in the accompanying condensed consolidated balance sheets.